Providing Geothermal HVAC Services Through Hillsborough, Durham, Chapel Hill, NC and Myrtle Beach, SC and Surrounding Areas

 Geothermal HVAC systems have an excellent life expectancy.
 The indoor components typically last for 25 years, and the ground loop has a lifespan of over 50 years.
 Few HVAC companies offer this option.
 We have many years of experience with geothermal systems, making us the go-to experts for geothermal installation in the area.

 Because of their design, geothermal heat pumps require less maintenance than traditional systems.
 However, if you experience any problems, our NATE-certified service techs can diagnose and correct any mechanical issue.
 As a Trane Comfort Specialist, we guarantee expert repairs.
 Our team of highly-trained service techs arrive with all the tools necessary to complete the job quickly and efficiently.

 When installing or maintaining geothermal HVAC equipment, it pays to work with an experienced contractor.
 Warren-Hay Mechanical is a proud member of the nonprofit, International Ground Source Heat Pump Association (IGSHPA), reflecting our dedication to promoting the advancement of ground-source geothermal heating and cooling.
 Few HVAC contractors hold this certification.

 To better serve local customers, our service techs complete additional training for designing and installing geothermal HVAC systems.
 Our installers are also certified to use fusion tools that create secure junctions and long-lasting ground loops.
 Our commitment to high standards helps us to confidently back our 100% satisfaction guarantee.

-If you live in Hillsborough, Durham, or Chapel Hill, NC, and want to learn more about geothermal installation and repair services, give Warren-Hay a call.
+If you live in Hillsborough, Durham, or Chapel Hill, NC, or Myrtle Beach, SC, and want to learn more about geothermal installation and repair services, give Warren-Hay a call.
 We’re happy to answer your questions and show you how a geothermal system will work for your home or business.